enterprisemediawiki/meza/README.md

 <img src="https://raw.githubusercontent.com/enterprisemediawiki/meza/master/manual/commands.gif">

 Setup an enterprise MediaWiki server with **simple commands**.
 Put all components on a single monolithic server or split load balancer, web server, memcached, master and replica databases, Parsoid, Elasticsearch and backups all onto separate servers.
 Deploy to multiple environments.
 Run backups.
-Just use the `meza` command. `meza --help` for more info.
+Do it all using the `meza` command.
+Run `meza --help` for more info.

 ## Table of contents